giditietz/rise_phonebook-yinon/README.md

 - docker-compose version 1.27+.
 - ports 3306, 9000, and 3000 are available for docker use.

-To run the project install docker-compose and from the home directory run:
+To run the project use the following command from the project home directory(phonebook):

 ```bash
 docker-compose up